thanos-io/thanos/docs/components/sidecar.md

 You can configure watching for changes in directory via `--reloader.rule-dir=DIR_NAME` flag.

-Thanos sidecar can watch `--reloader.config-file=CONFIG_FILE` configuration file, evaluate environment variables found in there and produce generated config in `--reloader.config-envsubst-file=OUT_CONFIG_FILE` file.
+Thanos sidecar can watch `--reloader.config-file=CONFIG_FILE` configuration file, evaluate environment variables found in there, and produce generated config in `--reloader.config-envsubst-file=OUT_CONFIG_FILE` file.

 ## Example basic deployment